charleskoffler/clprolf/README.md

 COMPATIBILITY WITH OTHER PARADIGMS

 The kind of objects simu_rewo and simu_alfoc can be seen as only simu_alfoc, as simu_rewo is finally a specialized simu_alfoc in goal of simulation of the real-world.
 The same reasoning is valid for rewo, which are first a kind of "information" object, but an "information" as well.
 So with this observation, we can say that there is only, finally, only simu_alfoc classes(and only "information"), and this aligns with paradigms that do not differenciate classes.
-So we could see that even in simol, there is one sort of class or structures, like in oriented object programming(as well in procedural paradigm).
+So we could see that even in simol, there is one sort of class or structures, like in classical oriented object programming(as well in procedural paradigm).
 In summary, it's quite like simu_rewo would inherit of simu_alfoc, and as rewo would inherit from information, which is quite like regular object vision.
 This precisions aims to make a bridge with objects existing paradigms and code.

 SIMOL IN GENERAL PURPOSE PROGRAMMING